Dudemanguy/password-sanity/README.md

 One the first usage, pws will prompt you to create the encrypted master file.
 The location is `~/.local/share/pws/master.asc`.

 You can add a new account profile to the master file:
-`pws.py --new-profile profile-name`
+`pws --new-profile profile-name`

 The above will autogenerate a random password of length 16 (guaranteed to have at least one digit, lowercase, uppercase, and special character).
 If you wish to change the password length, you can just pass the `--password-length` argument:
-`pws.py --new-profile profile-name --password-length 24`
+`pws --new-profile profile-name --password-length 24`
 If you want to manually type a password in, use `--password-length 0`.

 Removing profiles:
-`pws.py --remove-profile profile-name`
+`pws --remove-profile profile-name`

 Retrieving a profile's password and storing it in the system's clipboard:
-`pws.py --get-profile profile-name`
+`pws --get-profile profile-name`

 Retrieving a profile's username and storing it in the system's clipboard:
-`pws.py --get-profile profile-name --field username`
+`pws --get-profile profile-name --field username`

 Creating a brand new encrypted master:
-`pws.py --new-master`
+`pws --new-master`

 ## Notes